-The natural world is described by a series of laws and theories which can be tested and understood by experimentation.

-- 1. Develop appropriate hypotheses or research questions based on a solid understanding of subject area concepts. - 2.
-Predict possible outcomes of experimental procedures that are based on a solid understanding of subject area concepts. - 3.
-Construct representations of experimental data that are appropriate and accurate. - 4.
-Draw conclusions about experimental data that are valid and consistent with scientific theories.
+- The natural world is described by a series of laws and theories which can be tested and understood by experimentation. - 1.
+Develops appropriate hypotheses or research questions based on a solid understanding of subject area concepts. - 2.
+Predicts possible outcomes of experimental procedures that are based on a solid understanding of subject area concepts. - 3.
+Constructs representations of experimental data that are appropriate and accurate. - 4.
+Draws conclusions about experimental data that are valid and consistent with scientific theories, models, laws, mechanisms, and theories.